On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Monodromy operators coming from the family of intermediate Jacobian fibrations

 \subsubsection{The degeneration}

-Let $V_0$ be a generic chordal cubic fourfold, that is $V_0$ is the secant variety of the image $P$ of the degree $2$ Veronese embedding of $\PP^2$.
+Let $V_0$ be a generic chordal cubic fourfold, that is $V_0$ is the secant variety of the Veronese surface $P$ in $\PP^5$.
 Recall that $V_0$ is singular along $P$ and smooth elsewhere.
 Its S-equivalence class defines a closed point in the boundary of the GIT-semistable compactification of the moduli space of cubic fourfolds.
 Now, let us pick a simple degeneration of a smooth cubic fourfold $V$ to $V_0$, that is a pencil $\cV=\{F+tG=0\}_{t\in\Delta}$, where $V_0=\{F=0\}$ and $V=\{G=0\}$.
 Consider the intersection $D=V\cap P$.
 Since $D\subset P\cong\PP^2$ is a smooth sextic curve, the double cover $f\colon S\to P$ ramified along $D$ is a smooth $K3$ surface.
 Moreover, since $V_0$ is general, $\Pic(S)=\ZZ H$, where $H$ is a polarisation such that $H^2=2$.

 Consider a general linear section $Y_0$ of $V_0$.
 This is a chordal threefold, i.e.\ the secant variety of a rational quartic curve $\Gamma$ in $\PP^4\subset\PP^5$ ($\Gamma$ is the image of the degree $4$ Veronese embedding of $\PP^1$).
 If $Y$ is the corresponding section of $V$, and if the section is general enough, then $Y$ is a smooth cubic threefold and the intersection $Y\cap\Gamma\subset D$ consists of $12$ distinct points.
 The double cover $f|_C\colon C\to\Gamma$ ramified along these points is a smooth hyperelliptic curve of genus $5$.
 As explained in \cite{Collino:TheFundamentalGroup}, via the degeneration defined by intersecting a generic linear section of $V$ as above with the degeneration $\cV$, the intermediate Jacobian $J_Y$ degenerates to the Jacobian $J_C$.
 This is a degeneration of principally polarised abelian varieties.